Family & Safety

 Worried about doing this on your own?
 You may be able to get free legal help.

 If immigrants are worried about being detained or deported, they might be concerned about who will take care of their children.
-One option is to appoint a guardian.
+One option is to appoint a guardian to care for and make decisions for the child in the parents’ place.
+Getting a guardianship does not terminate parental rights, but depending on the type of guardianship, it can be hard to undo.

-There are 3 types of guardianship for a child:
+There are three types of guardianship for a child:

 Learn more about the types of guardianship.
 Below is specific information about how each type can help create a safety plan.